openstate/stembureaus/README.md

    - `cd docker`
    - `sudo docker-compose up -d`
    - Compile the assets, see the section below
-   - The `docker-compose up` command above also loads the BAG data in MySQL, this can take something like 10 minutes, so wait until `waarismijnstemlokaal.nl/` loads without errors before continuing with the commands below
+   - The `docker-compose up` command above also loads the BAG data in MySQL, this can take something like 1 hour on a server, so wait until `waarismijnstemlokaal.nl/` loads without errors before continuing with the commands below
    - Get buurt data: `sudo docker exec -it stm_app_1 /opt/stm/bin/get_address_data.sh`
    - Set up backups
       - Copy `docker/backup.sh.example` to `docker/backup.sh` and edit it